 Uncontrolled changes to a project’s scope negatively impact the whole project workflow, which in turn can affect other projects because of dependencies between them.
 If changes result in adding more tasks to the scope of a project, it can lead to overallocation of resources, i.e., a resource will be given more tasks than their actual capacity is.
 In turn, if an overwhelmed employee is engaged in several projects, all of them will suffer from his or her inefficiency as a result of overload.

-In a multi-project setting, the number of tasks can be increasing, while the number of resources remains the same.
+In a multi-project setting, the number of projects and tasks can be increasing, while the number of resources remains the same.
 As a result, one employee can be required for several projects at the same time, which becomes a significant roadblock for efficient resource allocation.

 Sometimes, resource allocation decisions can be negatively affected by office politics: for example, when resources are assigned to projects that have lower priority, but serve the interests of some influential groups in a company.
 Consequently, more important projects become understaffed.